 Discharges conveyed via the municipal separate storm sewer (MS4), including stormwater and non-stormwater discharges, are estimated to contribute 21.3 percent of nutrient loading in dry weather and 28.3 percent in wet weather.

-WLA Translation
+Waste Load Allocation Translation

-The Ventura River Nutrient TMDL assigns concentration-based waste load allocations (WLAs) for nitrogen and phosphorus to construction stormwater dischargers during dry and wet-weather discharges.
+The Ventura River Algae TMDL assigns concentration-based waste load allocations for nitrogen and phosphorus to construction stormwater dischargers during dry and wet-weather discharges.
 Therefore, construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for this TMDL.
-No translation is necessary for the dry and wet-weather WLAs as they were already expressed as concentration-based limitations.
+No translation is necessary for the dry and wet-weather waste load allocations as they were already expressed as concentration-based limitations.

-1) Dry-Weather WLAs
+1) Dry-Weather Waste Load Allocations

-The Ventura River Nutrients TMDL assigns concentration-based WLAs for dry-weather total nitrogen and total phosphorus, shown in Table 34 below, with compliance assessed by averaging two grab samples.
+The Ventura River Algae TMDL assigns concentration-based waste load allocations for dry-weather total nitrogen and total phosphorus, shown in Table 34 below, with compliance assessed by averaging two grab samples.

-Discharges that occur during dry-weather conditions are referred to as non-stormwater (NSWDs) and only are authorized in this General Permit if the conditions in Order Section IV.A are met to control the discharge of pollutants from the construction site.
-Authorized NSWDs, as defined in this General Permit, are authorized because these discharges do not commingle with stormwater associated with construction activity.
+Discharges that occur during dry-weather conditions are referred to as non-stormwater and only are authorized in this General Permit if the conditions in Order Section IV.A are met to control the discharge of pollutants from the construction site.
+Authorized non-stormwater discharges, as defined in this General Permit, are authorized because these discharges do not commingle with stormwater associated with construction activity.
 Order Section IV.B prohibits all NSWDs not authorized under Section IV.A; therefore, all unauthorized NSWDs must be either eliminated or have regulatory coverage under a separate NPDES permit.
-A dry-weather discharge to the Ventura River watershed with concentrations greater than the total nitrogen and total phosphorus WLAs would therefore be prohibited.
+A dry-weather discharge to the Ventura River watershed with concentrations greater than the total nitrogen and total phosphorus waste load allocations would therefore be prohibited.
 The Regional Water Board may impose additional requirements on NSWDs if deemed necessary per site-specific analysis.

-Table 34 – Ventura River Nutrient Dry-Weather WLAs
+Table 34 – Ventura River Algae Dry-Weather Waste Load Allocations